httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

 The Length, Type, Unused Flag(s), Reserved, and Stream Identifier fields are described in {{Section 4 of HTTP2}}.
-The frame payload of PRIORITY_UPDATE frame payload contains the following additional fields:
+The PRIORITY_UPDATE frame payload contains the following additional fields:

 Reserved:
 : A reserved 1-bit field.
-The semantics of this bit are undefined, and the bit MUST remain unset (0x0) when sending and MUST be ignored when receiving.
+The semantics of this bit are undefined.
+It MUST remain unset (0x0) when sending and MUST be ignored when receiving.

 Prioritized Stream ID:
 : A 31-bit stream identifier for the stream that is the target of the priority